A Christmas Story by Jack Kelley

 The shepherds went back, glorifying and praising God for all that they had heard and seen, just as had been told them.
 (Luke 2:8-20 NASB)

 I was just a kid when it happened, barely old enough to be out in the fields with the older shepherds.
-For the first time, my dad had said that I could stay with them all night.
+For the first time, my dad had said I could stay with them all night.
 I was so excited!
 It was around the time of the Fall Feasts and we were tending the Temple flocks in the fields outside of Bethlehem.
 Later, people would try to say that the story I’m about to tell you took place in December, but that’s crazy because nobody would have had their sheep in the open fields that far into winter.
 It was too cold and a sudden storm could put them all in grave danger.

 You see, sheep are prone to wandering.
 It’s the shepherd’s job to keep track of them, and to bring them back when they stray.
 We also keep the predators at bay, the wolves that would sneak in among the flock and carry the weak ones off.
 We’re responsible for them, and it’s our job to see that none are lost.

-Bethlehem was more crowded than I’d ever seen it because the governor had called for a census and everyone in Israel who was descended from King David had to come here to register.
+Bethlehem was becoming more crowded than I’d ever seen it because the governor had called for a census and everyone in Israel who was descended from King David had to come here to register.
 David had lived almost a thousand years earlier, and had four wives, so you can imagine how many descendants he had, and they were all coming to Bethlehem.
 Our little town was filled to overflowing and some had given up even trying to find rooms.

 That’s another good reason this story couldn’t have happened in the dead of winter.
 People just couldn’t travel then, it was too cold and wet to camp in the fields along the way.
 Remember, some had to travel several days, all the way from beyond the Galilee up north, to get here.